patrickmmartin/pith-writings/et_tu_delphi/article.md

 ### Straightforward dependency management

 The language has files called `units` - basically modules, which supported `interface` and `implementation` sections for exported symbols and internal only code.
-Circular dependencies were a _compile time error_, it's worth taking a second to let that sink in .
+Circular dependencies were a _compile time error_, it's worth taking a second to let that sink in.
 This required the developer to structure their program as a Directed Acyclic Graph which strongly encouraged a way of organising one's code in such a way that one really only had to inspect the interface section of a new dependency unit, and then choose whether to make it a dependency in the implementation or not.
 Rinse and repeat for the rest of the program.
-In addition, the order of initialisation and finalisation of the units was straightforward and robust (_even if spelled incorrectly_) - see later ;) ).
+In addition, the order of initialisation and finalisation of the units was straightforward and robust (_even if spelled incorrectly_ - see later ;) ).

 ### Extensible RTL and Visual class libraries exploiting the strengths of the language

 Object Pascal supports class properties (read/write, write-only, read-only) as a first class feature.
-Objects on the stack are simply not allowed - I suspect eliminating this capability freed Delphi from having to deal with a large class of issues related to runtime use of code.
+Objects on the stack are simply not allowed - I suspect eliminating this capability freed Delphi from having to deal with a large class of issues related to dynamic runtime use of code.
 Coupled with the ability to use the RTTI, these work together to support configurability of classes from properties.

-* although, there were some funky compiler features that allowed for late-bound function calls, mainly to support scripting OLE objects.

 ### Source based Component Model